WorldWideTelescope/pywwt/docs/settings.rst

     >>> wwt.constellation_figure_color = '#D3BC8D'
     >>> wwt.constellation_selection_color = (1, 0, 1)

-Numerical settings all take values as Astropy :class:`astropy.units.Quantity` objects, which are floating point values with associated units.
+Numerical settings all take values as astropy :class:`astropy.units.Quantity` objects, which are floating point values with associated units.
 To demonstrate this, let's say you'd like to simulate the celestial view from the top of the tallest building in Santiago, Chile.
 You would then enter::